Hierarchical Multi-Agent MCTS for Safety-Critical Coordination in Mixed-Autonomy Roundabouts: Multi-Agent MCTS Solution Approach

-where $\mu$ is the learning rate, $\lambda_h^t$ and $\gamma_h^t$ are the cooperation coefficient and discount factor for HDV $h$ at time $t$.
+For HDVs in the roundabout, we use the IDM model with lane-specific parameters as described in Section \ref{sec3b}.
+During MCTS rollouts, HDV actions are sampled from the predictive distribution in \eqref{hdv_predict_roundabout}, with cooperation levels $\lambda_h$ based on typical driving patterns.
 The optimality of our MCTS solution for roundabout navigation can be formally characterized by the following optimization objective:

 subject to the following constraints at each time step $t$: